Gottfried Wilhelm Leibniz Prize

 Selection Criteria

 Awards are conferred to individuals who, with regards to the stage of their careers, have demonstrated superior achievements in their research areas both in a national and an international context and who show exceptional promise for future top-level accomplishments that will have a sustainable impact on the German research landscape.
-The prizes are not limited to certain research areas; the scientific quality of the previous work is the sole criterion for nomination.
-The prize may be awarded to individuals or research teams working at a research institution in Germany or at a German research institution abroad.
+The prize is not limited to certain research areas; the scientific quality of the previous work is the sole criterion for nomination.
+The prize may be awarded to researchers working at a research institution in Germany or at a German research institution abroad.

 Selection of Prizewinners